cloudposse/atmos/website/docs/core-concepts/components/component-overrides.md

 - `env`
 - `command`

-The `overrides` section can be used at the global level or at the Terraform and Helmfile levels.
+The `overrides` section can be used in the global scope or in the Terraform and Helmfile scopes.

 ## Overrides Schema